itzMRZ/Nasrin-Sultana-Classroom/README.md

 > **:warning: NOTE:**
-> This was hosted by itzMRZ on behalf of Nasrin Sultana.
+> ItzMRZ hosted this project on behalf of Nasrin Sultana.
-> itzMRZ does not own any liability of the project.
+> Nasrin Sultana owns the copyright and liability of this project
 >
 > _Some .ps1, .bat files, and the logs directory were created for test cases, please ignore._